-Samsung Electronics Opens Samsung AI Forum 2023, Showcasing Key Advancements in AI and Computer Engineering
+Samsung Electronics Opens Samsung AI Forum 2023, Showcasing Key Advancements In AI And Computer Engineering

-(MENAFN- Asdaa BCW) - Event serves as a platform to share research achievements that will result in enhancements to Samsung’s advanced semiconductor technology
+Event serves as a platform to share research achievements that will result in enhancements to Samsung's advanced semiconductor technology.

 Overall, day 1 of Samsung AI Forum 2023 addressed two key topics: LLMs and the Transformation of AI for Industry, and Large-scale Computing for LLMs and Simulation.
 The topics covered AI and CE, respectively.